-The affects of ADHD can be far reaching and impact on many aspects of an individual’s life.
-It may be hard for the individual to have stable, lasting relationships or progress at work, to manage their finances well and there may be an increased risk of criminality or substance abuse.
+ADHD can impact many aspects of an individual’s life.
+For example, it can be hard for someone with ADHD to have stable, lasting relationships, progress at work, manage their finances well, and keep on top of important daily tasks.
+Statistics also show an increased risk of criminality or substance abuse in adults with ADHD.

 Difficulties with concentration:

 - Carelessness and lack of attention to detail